CarterPry/DuckDuckGo-Theme/README.md

-# DuckDuckGo-Theme
+# DuckDuckGo Theme
-Just my personal DuckDuckGo Theme to put into the console
+Based on the Dracula theme but with some changes to the title, link, and hovering color.